 The four main instruments in the string family are the violin, viola, cello, and the double bass.
-When it comes to the cello and the bass, they may look similar from a distance but they are actually very different in nature.
-From size and tuning to the sound produced and how they’re played, we’ll go through the main differences between the two in this article.
-If you’ve decided to purchase a cello or a bass and aren’t sure what your next steps should be, we’ve got you covered–head into one of our stores or check out our cello buying guide.
+When it comes to the cello and the bass, they may look similar but are actually very different.
+From size and tuning to the sound produced and how they’re played, we’ll go through the main differences between the two.
+If you’ve decided to purchase a cello or a bass and aren’t sure what your next steps should be, we’ve got you covered.
+Head into one of our stores or check out our cello buying guide.

 One of the main differences between the cello and the double bass is its tuning.
-A cello is typically tuned in 5ths from low to high (C, G, D, and A), while basses are turned in 4ths (E, A, D, and G), with the low E being lower than the cello C. Although it is possible to tune a cello in fourths and a double bass in fifths, it is almost never done.
-The result of this standard tuning practice is a much wider range for the cello–cellos max out at about five octaves while the double bass maxes out around four.
+A cello is typically tuned in 5ths from low to high (C, G, D, and A).
+Basses are turned in 4ths (E, A, D, and G), with the low E being lower than the cello C. Although it is possible to tune a cello in fourths and a double bass in fifths, it is almost never done.
+The result of this standard tuning practice is a much wider range for the cello.
+Cellos max out at about five octaves while the double bass maxes out around four.

 Although the cello and double bass are the largest instruments in the string family, there is a substantial difference in their size.
 The double bass measures in at about 6 feet long and is the largest instrument in the string family, while the cello is slightly smaller in nature.
 (Fun fact: the name cello is short for “violoncello”, which means “small double bass” in Italian.)
 While both the cello and double bass rest on the floor (supported by a metal end pin), the cello is the only instrument in the string family that must be played sitting down.
 The bass, on the other hand, can be played standing up or while sitting on a tall stool.

-The cello, known as an instrument with a tenor voice, has a deeper and richer tone than both the violin and the viola.
+The cello is known as an instrument with a tenor voice.
+It has a deeper and richer tone than both the violin and the viola.
 Due to its extra octave range, the double bass is capable of producing a deeper sound that the cello is just not capable of producing.
-Although cellos are very popular in orchestras, with between eight and twelve cellos found in large symphony orchestras, the bass is found in almost every form of Western music, making them one of the most versatile instruments available.
+Cellos are very popular in orchestras with between eight and twelve cellos found in large symphony orchestras.
+But the bass is found in almost every form of Western music making it one of the most versatile instruments available.